 Schema Migrations

 The schema migration tool handles both initial database setup and subsequent upgrades for your self-hosted environment.
-The same command (./upgrade_schema.sh upgrade) works for both scenarios, using the database configured via your DB__ environment variables.
+The install command is used for initial schema installation (for both the default database and per-tenant databases), while the upgrade command is used for subsequent migrations.

 Initial Installation